-The majority of travelers that I met during my time spent in Lago de Atitlan said they were there just to learn Spanish, and of course, enjoying the lake.
+The majority of travelers that I met during my time spent in Lago de Atitlan said they were there just to learn Spanish, and of course, to enjoy the lake.
 Some were there for 1-week and some others were there for up to 4-weeks with all intentions of learning another language.

 Whether you’re a complete beginner like me or already know some Spanish, there are classes available for all levels.

 VISIT THE WOMAN WEAVERS

 Apart from Lago Atitlan being regarded as one of the most beautiful lakes in the world, it’s also widely known for its traditional textiles and garments that are handwoven by the local Mayan women.

 In every village around the lake, you can find women weavers cooperative stores to get a closer look into the Mayan culture and the art of weaving.
 You can also take a 2-hour class for around 100 Quetzal and learn how to do back-strap weaving.

-The most popular village to visit the women weavers is in San Juan, a short 5-minute boat ride across the lake from San Pedro la Laguna.
+The most popular village to visit the women weavers is San Juan, a short 5-minute boat ride across the lake from San Pedro la Laguna.

 Pop your head in, say hello, and take a few keepsake photos if anything.

 Women weavers cooperative in San Pedro la Laguna